 Choosing the Right Comforting Words After a Death

-Sometimes it's difficult to know what to say to people who have just lost someone they care about.
+It's natural to say rest in peace when a person passes away, but sometimes it's difficult to know what to say to people who have just lost someone they care about, such as wanting to send a condolence message for the death of a father or mother.
 Words of encouragement after the loss of a loved one can often feel awkward or difficult, but there are options that will allow you to express yourself well and provide true comfort.
 People can express sympathy in different ways, so explore your options before you decide which way feels right to you.

 Poems for a Bereavement